 When we accept a job, we save your personal data for project management purposes in accordance with Art.
 6 (1) (b) EU General Data Protection Regulation.
 Your data is not forwarded to third parties.
 You are entitled to request information from us on which personal data we process.
 You have a legal right to change, erase or restrict processing of your data as well as a right to data portability.

 Administration: Beate Votteler

 Phone: +49 9131 8526000

-If you have any questions about Lookup or would like to suggest a term for translation, please contact us at firstname.lastname@example.org.
+Please feel free to contact us if you have any other questions or would like to suggest a term for translation: firstname.lastname@example.org.

 If you cannot find a term, please first check whether the search options are set correctly, and try using placeholders such as *.
 Please also check that the language settings are correct.
 Please use the online help for further information.